 Stroke is a medical emergency that occurs after a sudden disruption of blood supply to the brain.
 In most cases this occurs due to blockage of an artery, but in some the cause of stroke is a brain haemorrhage.

-Neuroimaging sciences at Edinburgh Imaging includes facilities on two campuses: one at the Royal Infirmary of Edinburgh (RIE), Little France & one at the Western General Hospital (WGH).
+Neuroimaging sciences at Edinburgh Imaging includes our facility at the Royal Infirmary of Edinburgh (RIE), Little France.